Loom & Leaf Mattress Review

 Rather watch than read?
 Check out our complete Loom and Leaf mattress review video.

 The Loom & Leaf mattress is constructed from 4 different layers.
 At 12″ tall the Loom & Leaf is a bit thicker than the standard 10″ mattress.
-This added thickness adds to the great compression support, durability, and feel.
+This added thickness adds to great deep compression support, durability, and feel.

 The cover is a quilted organic cotton.
 It’s quite soft, breathable, and has a nice textured feel, especially along the embroidered portions.
 In addition to the organic cotton, the cover also is crafted using natural thistle.
 This is an all natural flame retardant, which is a nice and unexpected feature.